Courbefy: Geography

 Courbefy is a small hamlet located at an altitude of c.530 m in the Bussière-Galant commune in the department of Haute-Vienne.
 It is about 6 km south of the town of Bussière-Galant itself.
-The hamlet of La Gare is located 4 km to the north-east and Saint-Nicolas-Courbefy 2 km to the southeast.
+The hamlet of Saint-Nicolas-Courbefy is located 2 km to the southeast.

 The village occupies a vaguely oval space and is totally surrounded by woods, with the exception of the southern part.

 History

 An abandoned house in Courbefy, May 2013.

 The village of Courbefy initially had a medieval royal fortress, but it became a den of thieves, and the castle was destroyed in the sixteenth century by order of the consuls of Limoges.

 During the French Revolution, Courbefy was a separate municipality.
 It merged in 1800 with Saint-Nicolas to form Saint-Nicolas-Courbefy.
 Bussière-Galant absorbed Saint-Nicolas-Courbefy in 1974.